 It should also be noted that all of our practitioners have themselves suffered a positional lesion to their cervical spine at some point in their life and so they understand from a patient perspective as well as an osteopath’s, the resulting symptoms and the complex mind-body healing journey of the Central Nervous System which begins with SAT treatment.
 The work of all of our Practitioners at this Centre is borne out of sheer passion and gratitude for how SAT has transformed their own health.

 Alison discovered Specific Adjustment Technique by chance in 2013 via her own route to recovery following a long standing spinal injury which stemmed back to childhood and birth itself.
 Read Alison’s Story which documents her own journey back to full health and the formation of this Centre.
 Alison is a multi instrumentalist musician and is also the founder and owner of Inverness Music School (Now known as Sound’s Creative and part of this Centre).
 After many years of worsening pain, Alison stopped playing music because of the severe discomfort and tension which her injury caused.
 This meant that she could not devote the necessary amount of time to practice each day and so in recent years, she has devoted her time solely to teaching and developing the Music School.

 The idea for this Chronic Pain Centre was conceived in 2016 after Alison witnessed a hugely liberating and enlightening level of health and pain free experience following SAT treatment with her practitioner Clifford Conway.
 The improvements in Alison’s health were so life changing that Alison developed an overwhelming passion for raising awareness of the effectiveness of SAT treatment in order to help others with similar health problems; namely, those symptoms diagnosed as chronic pain, chronic fatigue, fibromyalgia, all manner of mobility problems from the hips down to the feet and asthma diagnosed in childhood.
-Alison has dedicated the last three years to increasing her knowledge and depth of understanding of SAT Osteopathy and the connections with Meditation for Pain Reduction and Management.
+Alison has dedicated the last five years to increasing her knowledge and depth of understanding of SAT Osteopathy and the connections with Meditation for Pain Reduction and Management.

 As part of Alison’s own healing journey, Alison began practising Mindfulness Meditation for Pain Management.
 The profound changes this practice brought about in Alison’s everyday life led her on to train with Breathworks, one of the leading Mindfulness organisations based here in the UK but now operating in 28 countries worldwide.
 She is now a Breathworks accredited Mindfulness for Health and Stress Teacher.
 Alison has invested much time and research into the formation of a combinative whole body-mind healing programme through the modalities of SAT, Breathworks based Mindfulness for Pain Management and Pilates.
 Over the last couple of years, Alison has helped many people throughout the UK move through the healing process following SAT, helping to reduce pain to move on to a much lighter and more fulfilling life.
 Please read our Testimonials page.

 The culmination of this experience, study and research is the unique Trident Concept© and the resulting Course of Treatment here at this Centre.
-We aim for this to be the first of many such Centres across the UK to have the Trident Concept© at their core and are currently involved with the training of new SAT practitioners from across Europe.
+This will be the first of many such Centres across the UK to have the Trident Concept© at their core and are currently involved with the training of new SAT practitioners from across Europe.

 The principles of SAT, Mindfulness Meditation and Pilates meld perfectly together to create a whole mind-body mode of treatment.
-Together, their profound healing qualities have ultimately not only allowed and driven Alison to found this Centre, but have also brought about a renewed vitality and view on life which embodies a profound sense of balance and positivity found through connecting Mind, Body and Spirit.
+Together, their profound healing qualities have ultimately not only allowed and driven Alison to found this Centre, but have also brought about a renewed vitality and view on life which embodies a profound sense Presence, Balance and Inner Strength found through connecting Mind, Body and Spirit.

 I graduated from the European School of Osteopathy in 1996 as a mature student, after completing the four year degree course.
 I established my practice named ‘Still Point’ in the Lake District, which continues now in the ‘hands’ of my son James who also graduated from the ESO in 2018 and will be working here at this Centre too.
 I now work part time in ‘semi- retirement’.